jlangch/venice/doc/readme/refs.md

 # Mutable reference types

-Venice has three major mutable references with different use cases and APIs:
+Venice has three major mutable reference types with different use cases and APIs:

 **1. Agent**